 - Regarding success, people with the Growth Mindset find fulfillment not in winning or losing but, rather in knowing they gave everything they could.
 Knowing they performed to the best of their abilities.

 - Regarding failure, people with the Growth Mindset find losing to be very motivating.
 It’s a way of knowing that they are not ready to win yet and; therefore, they must go back and continue working even harder to become the best version of themselves.

 - Regarding improvement, people with the Growth Mindset took ownership of the learning process.
 They develop a clear strategy, a plan of action that will allow them to reach success.

 The author doesn’t clearly say that we must strive to have a Growth Mindset in everything that we do.
 She also doesn’t say that life’s problems will go away if we have a Growth Mindset.

 But she does compare both mindsets based on her years of research and findings, exposing to you all the information you need to make the obvious case for yourself.

 [mks_pullquote align=”left” width=”280″ size=”20″ bg_color=”#ffffff” txt_color=”#3452ff”]”Character, the sportswriters said.
 They know it when they see it – it’s the ability to dig down and find the strength even when things are going against you”[/mks_pullquote]

 I believe that being in the Growth Mindset requires us to be vulnerable.
 To accept that we have some strengths and some weaknesses.
 That there is always room for improvement and this means that we are not necessarily the best.

 That there are others that know more than us (yeap, that’s right 😉 ).
-And I think that this, is the hardest part of improving ourselves, coming into terms with reality.
-The beauty is, once we accept where we are, we can take ownership over the process and plan accordingly, which is exactly what finding #3 talks about.
+And I think that this is the hardest part of improving ourselves, coming into terms with reality.
+The beauty is, once we accept where we are, we can take ownership of the process and plan accordingly, which is exactly what finding #3 talks about.